rjkwon/blog/content/notes/noise/index.md

 ---
-title: "Digital Noise"
+title: "Digital noise"
 date: 2022-09-04T09:30:41-04:00
 draft: false
+tags:
+- internet
+- technology
-tag: internet, technology, capitalism
+- capitalism
+- mental health
 ---

 I'm getting worn down by all the digital noise.
 By digital noise I mean the constant barrage of alerts, notifications, pings, email subscriptions I didn't sign up for, email subscriptions I DID sign up for but regret doing so, all the inputs that come through my connected devices.